Wvrmhat/DevOps-Docker-and-K8s/Docker Compose/compose-assignment-2/README.md

 ---

+## My Results

 > When using mariadb, I had to add extra env variables so that a user is made as the database is create.
 Otherwise an error displays on the drupal database config page.

-## Results

-The following is screenshots which shows the two services in use with the bootrap installed along with drupal from the dockerfile.:
+The following is screenshots which shows the two services in use with the bootrap installed along with drupal from the dockerfile.